|

 of Latina's school involved have their own "active worlds" called

 "AW", "ITALIA" and "WINTER".
-In these worlds, virtual spaces for
+In these worlds, virtual spaces

-and play in real time. |
+people and play in real time. |

 |